 Upon the election of new officers, you should hold an interview with each chapter officer, explaining to them their new role.
 You need to assess each officer's preparedness for the task ahead and determine if he needs any help to get started.

-Participate in Regional Leadership Conferences and Conclave
+Participate in Triangle Summits and Conclave

-Your attendance at these official Fraternity functions also sets a good example for he men you are helping to become leaders.
+Your attendance at these official Fraternity functions also sets a good example for the men you are helping to become leaders.
 Also, because of your role as the link between the chapter and the Offices of the Grand Chapter, your knowledge and involvement with the Offices of the Grand Chapter is vital to your effectiveness.

 Attend Officer and Chapter Meetings Frequently